obl-ong/code-of-conduct/README.md

 - using a domain name for activity comprising or contributing to piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting, or other illegal activity;
-- insighting or promoting violence against any person or groups of persons, which shall include but is not limited to LGBTQ persons;
+- insighting or promoting violence against any person or groups of persons, which shall include but is not limited to LGBTQIA+ persons and minorities;
 - bullying, engaging in cyper bullying, or inciting others to bully;
 - harassing, or encouraging others to harass or harm others;
 - stalking;